Arts

 Window Gallery

-Nor’westers & Black Storms (কালবৈশাখী ও काली आँधी in Bengali) explores the intersection of colonial history, generational trauma, and technologies of representation and mapping by appropriating satellite images of regions around the India-Bangladesh and India-Pakistan borders.
+Nor’westers & Black Storms (কালবৈশাখী ও काली आँधी in Bengali and Hindi) explores the intersection of colonial history, generational trauma, and technologies of representation and mapping by appropriating satellite images of regions around the India-Bangladesh and India-Pakistan borders.

 Artist statement: